AakashVats15/Stochastic-Price-Simulator-with-Multiple-Noise-Models/README.md

+# Stochastic-Price-Simulator-with-Multiple-Noise-Models
+*A modular simulation engine for generating synthetic financial price series using multiple stochastic processes.*

 This repository implements a stochastic price simulation framework used to study financial time‑series behavior under different noise and diffusion assumptions.
 It includes: